csillaout/recipe-finder/recipe-finder/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 💡 Author
-Created by [Your Name].
+Created by Csilla Toth.
 Reach out to me on LinkedIn or GitHub for feedback or collaboration!